LittleGreenViper/LGV_TZ_Lookup/README.md

 ```

+>CAUTION: If you do this, some of the tests won't pass!

 ### The Initial Load and Database Setup
 You don't need to "prime" the database.
 The server will take care of creating the table.